WIN-Services/backend-interview/README.md

 [Typeorm]() Orm

-The reson of using a combination of typescript and nestjs is that it provides us to write code in a structural way.
+The reason of using a combination of typescript and nestjs is that it provides us to write code in a structural way.
 It gives us the advantage of using classes, Dtos, interfaces, modules etc. to reduces inconsistencies in the code.
 It allows us to keep our code well structured and maintainable.

 ## Installation